Bernard065/Bernard065/README.md

 🚀 About Me

 I'm a Full-Stack Developer with a passion for building scalable and efficient web applications.
-I specialize in Next.js and React, with a strong focus on performance optimization and user experience.
+I specialize in Next.js, React and Rails with a strong focus on performance optimization and user experience.

 🌍 I’m currently exploring AI integration in web apps.
 💬 Ask me about JavaScript, Tailwind CSS, or MERN Stack.